quantumlib/Cirq/CONTRIBUTING.md

 we require that the 3.5 code needs to be convertible to 2.7 using 3to2.

-Our continuous testing framework will run checks for tests, coverage, and lint for every pull request.
+Our continuous integration framework will run checks for tests, coverage, and lint for every pull request.
 It is best practice to run these tests yourself before submitting a pull request.
 You can do this by running from a shell our checker on your local changes
 ```shell
 bash continous-integration/check.sh
 ```